stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 After the yaml files are added, removed or edited while stash is running, they can be reloaded going to `Settings > Scrapers` and clicking `Reload Scrapers`.

+The stash community maintains a number of custom scraper configuration files that can be found [here](https://github.com/stashapp/CommunityScrapers)

 ## Using Scrapers

 URL Scraper
-* Enter the URL for into the `edit` tab of an Item you wish to scrape, If a scaper is intalled that supports that url then a button will appear to scrape the metadata.
+* Enter the URL into the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.

 Fragment Scraper
 * click on the `Scrape With...` button and select the scraper you wish to use.

 Search Scraper
-* Click on the :mag: button, You will be presented with a search dialog with a pre populated query to search for, after searching you will be presented with a list of results to pick from
+* Click on the :mag: button, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from